Study on “Skills for Success”

 3. What do I have to do for this study?

-When you are officially enrolled in the research, the IPS Research Team will organise a meeting with you to fill in a survey form.
-The session will take about 1 to 1.5 hours.
+When you are officially enrolled in the research, the IPS Research Team will organise an interview with you.
+The interview will take about 1 hour.

-You will be required to attend three of these sessions over the span of one year.
+You will be required to attend three of these interviews over the span of one year.

-You will receive reimbursement for your time and travel cost for every session.
+You will receive reimbursement for your time and travel cost for every interview.

 4. How will my privacy and the confidentiality of my research records be protected?